-The grade of "I," designating incomplete, must be initiated by the student.
-It requires the agreement of the instructor that you have completed a sufficient amount of course work but cannot complete course requirements during the quarter due to circumstances beyond your control.
+The grade of I, designating incomplete, must be initiated by the student.
+The I grade is at the instructor's discretion and requires the agreement of the instructor that you have completed a sufficient amount and quality of work to complete the course without significant further instruction, and that you cannot complete course requirements during the quarter due to circumstances beyond your control.

 The instructor must fill out an electronic contract form that contains the specific requirements to be completed, the time allowed for completion, and the grade to be assigned if the contract is not completed.
-One copy of the contract is retained by the instructor, one is given to the student, and one is filed with Student Services at the time grades are recorded.
+Copies of the contract are retained by the instructor and the student.
+The contract goes to Pirate Central at the time grades are recorded at the end of a term.